trinidj/phrolova-project-v2/data/resonators/buling/talents.md

 ### Earthly Immortal is Here!

 Targets damaged by Intro Skill - Summon and Smite obtain 4 stacks of Electro Flare.
 This effect is triggered once every 10s.

----

-## Intro Skill: Summon and Smite

-Attack the target, dealing Electro DMG and healing all nearby Resonators in the team.

----

-## Outro Skill: Exorcism Spell

-Heal the active Resonator in the team by 18% of Buling's ATK per second for 16s.
-All nearby Resonators in the team have their DMG Amplified by 15% for 30s.